Explained in 90 seconds

 Review / Outlook

-The rapid development of generative artificial intelligence (GenAI) is ushering in an unprecedented technology-driven transformation that ranks right next to other key milestones such as the Internet, cloud computing, and smartphones.
-GenAI is creating tremendous opportunities for businesses and investors, especially in the healthcare sector.
-According to a number of studies, the healthcare sector will be one of the industries that will benefit the most from the deployment of GenAI.
-This forecast is mainly based on the vast potential for efficiency gains in healthcare systems, on the large, readily available amounts of data in healthcare systems, and on the considerable financial resources available for healthcare needs.
+The rapid development of generative artificial intelligence (GenAI) is ushering in an unprecedented technological transformation that ranks alongside milestones such as the internet, cloud computing, and the smartphone.
+This is creating significant opportunities for companies and investors, particularly in the healthcare sector.
+Various studies conclude that healthcare is one of the sectors most likely to benefit from the application of GenAI.
+This is primarily due to its high potential for efficiency gains, the large volume of available data, and the substantial financial resources within healthcare systems.

-Medications are already being developed more quickly and with better rates of success, new diagnostic and treatment methods are producing better clinical outcomes, and GenAI is helping medical professionals make better and more informed decisions.
-We focus on healthcare companies that have made GenAI a core element of their business strategy and that are investing substantial resources in this technology to gain a lasting competitive advantage and deliver superior growth.
-The technology risk here is more calculable than in other industries because healthcare is such a heavily regulated industry.
+We are already seeing how drugs are being developed faster and with higher probabilities of success, how new diagnostic and treatment approaches are leading to improved clinical outcomes, and how GenAI is helping healthcare professionals make more informed and better decisions.
+We focus on healthcare companies that have made GenAI a core element of their business strategy and are investing significant resources in this technology.
+These companies can achieve a sustainable competitive advantage and drive above-average value creation.
+Technology risk is also more manageable, given that healthcare is a highly regulated market.

 Show moreShow less